 BVSc (Hons), MANZCVS (Canine Medicine), FANZCVS, DipACVD.
 Registered Specialist in Veterinary Dermatology.

 Mike graduated from The University of Queensland in 1984 and has worked in a number of different private practice and industry positions.
 In 1995 he started a residency in Melbourne, with additional periods of study at the University of California, Davis and Louisiana State University, Baton Rouge.
-He is principle and director of a specialist dermatology referral practice and Adjunct Professor at the University of Queensland where he teaches the Dermatology course to undergraduates.
+He is principle and director of Dermatology for Animals and Adjunct Professor at the University of Queensland where he teaches the Dermatology course to undergraduates.

-Mike is a Fellow of the Australian College of Veterinary Scientists (Veterinary Dermatology) and a Diplomate of the American College of Veterinary Dermatology, together with Evie, the only dual boarded veterinary dermatologists in Australia.
+Mike is a Fellow of the Australian College of Veterinary Scientists (Veterinary Dermatology) and a Diplomate of the American College of Veterinary Dermatology.
 Mike has published in Australia and overseas and has presented in Australia, South East Asia, New Zealand and North America.

 Dr John H C Hutt

-John holds the RCVS Certificate in Veterinary Dermatology, is a member of the Australian College of Veterinary Scientists (MANZCVS) by examination in small animal medicine, and is a diplomate of the American College of Veterinary Dermatology and a registered specialist.
+John is a registered specialist in Veterinary Dermatology.
+He holds the RCVS Certificate in Veterinary Dermatology, is a member of the Australian College of Veterinary Scientists (MANZCVS) by examination in small animal medicine, and is a diplomate of the American College of Veterinary Dermatology.
 John is a past President of the British Veterinary Dermatology Study Group.

 Dr Evie Knight